 As in-memory processing becomes more popular, the traditional tiering of RAM as working space and HDD as persistent storage is outdated.
 More tiers, like SSDs and nonvolatile memory, are now available that provide much higher data density, achieving a latency close to RAM at a fraction of the cost.
 Execution engines can take advantage of more granular tiering and avoid the traditional spilling to disk which impacts performance by an order of magnitude when the working dataset does not fit in main memory.

 Julien Le Dem is the coauthor of Apache Parquet and the PMC chair of the project.
-He is also a committer and PMC Member on Apache Pig, Apache Arrow and a few others.
-Julien is a Principal Engineer at WeWork and was previously Architect at Dremio and tech lead for Twitter’s data processing tools, where he also obtained a two-character Twitter handle (@J_).
-Prior to Twitter, Julien was a principal engineer and tech lead working on content platforms at Yahoo, where he received his Hadoop initiation.
+He is also a committer and PMC member on Apache Pig, Apache Arrow, and a few other projects.
+Julien is a principal engineer at WeWork.
+Previously, he was an architect at Dremio; tech lead for Twitter’s data processing tools, where he also obtained a two-character Twitter handle (@J_); and a principal engineer and tech lead working on content platforms at Yahoo, where he received his Hadoop initiation.
 His French accent makes his talks particularly attractive.

 ©2016, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org

 Apache Hadoop, Hadoop, Apache Spark, Spark, and Apache are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries, and are used with permission.
 The Apache Software Foundation has no affiliation with and does not endorse, or review the materials provided at this event, which is managed by O'Reilly Media and/or Cloudera.